 1600: De Magnete

-In 1600 the English physician William Gilbert published “De Magnete”, a pioneering six volume treatise on magnetism and electricity that was the culmination of his eighteen years of study and experimentation.
+In 1600 the English physician and natural philosopher William Gilbert published “De Magnete” (On the Magnet, Magnetic Bodies, and on the Great Magnet of the Earth), a pioneering six volume treatise on magnetism and electricity that was the culmination of his eighteen years of study and experimentation.
 This seminal work of Gilbert laid the foundations for the scientific study of magnetism and was so thorough and complete that hardly anything new of value was added to the field until the discovery of electromagnetism by Michael Faraday in the 1820s.

 William Gilbert and his Experiments on Magnetism and Electricity

-William Gilbert was a successful and wealthy physician.
-His wealth provided him the leisure time to work as an amateur scientist, and while he was originally interested in chemistry, he eventually settled on studying magnetism, a phenomenon that up to that time had essentially been ignored by science.
-While working in the medical profession, Gilbert simultaneously conducted his research on magnetism and electricity.
+William Gilbert was born on May 24, 1544 in Essex, entered the medical profession and became a successful and wealthy physician, a career that culminated in becoming Queen Elizabeth I personal physician.
+As was the case with most natural philosophers of his time, his wealth provided him the leisure time to work as an amateur scientist, and while he was originally interested in chemistry, he eventually settled on studying magnetism, a phenomenon that up to that time had essentially been ignored by science.
+During his time working in the medical profession, Gilbert simultaneously conducted his research on magnetism and electricity.

 Gilbert made several claims about magnetism in his book.
 He commented on magnetism in nature, experimenting with different materials, but in particular he carried out experiments using a lodestone.
 The properties of the lodestone were known for centuries, but hardly anything was known about how or why it worked the way it worked.
 Gilbert identified the lodestone as a naturally occurring magnet that was capable of attracting iron and other materials.
 He noted that the attraction was not only directional, but that it also varied over distances.
 As the distance increased the magnetic force became weaker.
 He showed the lodestone could induce magnetism in other materials.
 For example, when iron was brought into contact with it, the iron acquired its magnetic properties.